meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Phrase search

-If you enclose search terms in double quotes (`"`), MeiliSearch will only return documents that contain all terms in the order they were given.
+If you enclose search terms in double quotes (`"`), MeiliSearch will only return documents that contain those terms in the order they were given.
+This gives users the option to make more precise search queries.

 Phrase search is particularly useful when looking for a single result, such as searching for a book by ISBN.
 It is also possible to combine phrase searches with MeiliSearch's basic syntax so only parts of a query are matched strictly.